 A little further and the trail crosses the same tributary right before entering a rock formation where the trail swings left bending around a slope for a short distance before switchbacking 180 degrees north to continue climbing the mountain around mile 4.5.
 Warning!
 Don't miss the switchback.
 A false trail keeps going straight.

 Now the trail is entering its upper slope section.
 The trail begins to rapidly gain elevation crossing another tributary at mile 5.0.
-The trail continues east on the slope with nice winter views of the mountain above and the surrounding mountains passing a large boulder field above it.
-The trail soon turns to the southeast while still gaining elevation.
-Around mile 5.7 the trail hooks back to the northwest for the final time.
+The trail continues east on the slope with nice winter views of the mountain above and the surrounding mountains.
+After passing below a large boulder the trail turns to the southeast while still gaining elevation.
+Around mile 5.7 the trail hooks back to the northwest for the final leg.

 The trail continues climbing into old growth hardwood forest with majestic eastern hemlocks interspersed with old white pines.
 The trail begins to level out near the top joining Emery Creek Overlook at mile 6.7.
-From here it is .3 miles to its terminus at Emery Creek Campground located at Little Bald Mountain on top of Grassy Mountain where the Cherokee Indians used to play stickball between the tribes.
+From here it is .3 miles to its terminus at Emery Creek Campground located on top of Little Bald Mountain which is adjacent to Bald Mountain.
+At the campground the Cherokee Indians used to play stickball between the tribes.
 The game was often played to settle disputes and only the men with the greatest athletic ability played the game.
 The women would dance and step on black beads which represented players of the opposing team.

 "A wilderness...is hereby recognized as an area where the